Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Markov Categories

 \end{definition} \begin{example} In the context of $\BorelStoch$, \Cref{def:ase} recovers the expected notion of equality almost surely as has been shown in \cite[Proposition 5.4]{chojacobs2019strings}.
 In particular, given Markov kernels $f,g \colon X \to Y$ and $\nu \colon I \to X$, the relation $f \ase{\nu} g$ means exactly that for all $S \in \Sigma_X$ and $T \in \Sigma_Y$, we have

 or equivalently that the integrands $f(T|\ph)$ and $g(T|\ph)$ are $\nu$-almost everywhere equal for all $T$. \end{example}

-The following notion of measure domination is new in the context of Markov categories. \begin{definition} Given two morphisms $\mu, \nu \colon I \to X$, we say that $\mu$ is \emph{dominated by} $\nu$, denoted $\mu \ldom \nu$, if for all objects $X$ and all morphisms $f,g \colon X \to Y$ we have
+The following notion of measure domination is new in the context of Markov categories.
+We consider this definition tentative for the moment; we will be using it in this form in the present paper, but note that we may adopt a different variant of this definition in future work. \begin{definition} Given two morphisms $\mu, \nu \colon I \to X$, we say that $\mu$ is \emph{absolutely continuous} with respect to $\nu$, denoted $\nu \gg \mu$ or $\mu \ll \nu$, if for all objects $Y$ and all morphisms $f,g \colon X \to Y$ we have

 \end{definition}